RKJenamani/Image-Processing-Basics/README.md

 Task 4: Convert the famous image 'Lenna' into greyscale.\
 Task 5: Implement mean and median blur on an image.\
+Task 6: Histogram of frequency of intensity in an image.

 # TO BE EDITED